Eshwar (song): Critical reviews

 Tirthok Ahsan Rasel described the film's song as "superhit".
 No one should be forced to listen.
 Some songs have the potential to survive as songs for many, many years.
 The songs are also very comfortable to listen to.
 However, he criticized the song's video as a "music video".
 Fahim Muntasi at Bangla Movie Database mentioned "Eshwar" only song as good from the film.
 He noted, "One of the expected places in the film Priyotoma was a music.
 A film with established figures like Balam and Prince Mahmud is bound to have expectations.
 But to be honest I only liked one song from the film.
 Riyad's song "Eshwar" written by Shomeshwar Oli and composed by Prince Mahmud went with the mood of the story and was good to listen too."
 Rahman Moti praised the film's soundtrack.
 He wrote, the title track has done in Simple Way was a good song.
 Sea location added extra dimension to the film.
 Rupam Acharya described all the songs in the film as "simply amazing".
 Ahsan Rasel in Bangla Tribune wrote that as good as Prince Mahmud's song is, the depiction of the song in the film was not as good.
 Filmmaker and author Sadat Hossain mentioned this song as the best Eid's song.

 Records

 The song crossed 8 million views on Tiger Media's YouTube in just seven days after its release.
 The song has crossed 50 million views so far.
 Also was trending on Facebook, YouTube and TikTok.
 The song was selected as one of the best song of 2023 by many of Bangladeshi media.
 Also its Singers, Lyricist and Composer was also selected as one of Best of the Year.
+(Note: Attributed to multiple sources:)